pxcbe/apt-installer/README.md

 # apt-installer
 ### An 8 gb - PLCnext SD card is recomended and an internet connection is required.
 ## Adding root rights
-To get root login on the plcnext use the following command and follow the instructions on screen.
+To get root login on the PLCnext connect to the PLC using ssh and log in as admin then use the following command and follow the instructions on screen.

 ```
 sudo passwd root